This Privacy Notice was last updated on 16.09.2020.

 |Suppliers||Organisations, enterprises or individuals that supply the Company with services or goods.|

 3.2.
-Personal Data we collect when using the Services:
+Personal Data We Collect when using the Services (Clients):

 Most of the Personal Data we process is provided to us directly by you to provide you with our Services and to respond to enquiries or to complaints.
 Such Personal Data may be requested from you when you create an account; leave a comment; enter a competition, promotion or survey; and give us feedback.
 Other information about you is collected from your use of the Services.

 The provision of personal data is either voluntary, arises from statutory requirements or from contractual provisions.
 Where applicable, failure of the provision thereof will prevent the Company from complying with its legal or regulatory obligations; concluding contracts; and delivering the Services.
 For example, when renting a vehicle with us we will require information such as your name, address, payment information and driver's licence.
 Failure to provide this information will prohibit us from renting a vehicle to you.
 You will be made aware if this situation arises and what the consequences of not providing the personal information will be.

 Depending on your relationship with us, we collect, use, store and transfer different categories of Personal Data about you as follows:

 date of birth;

 |For the performance of our agreements with you, including managing your account; license validation; and billing.
 To comply with our legal requirements.
 In our legitimate business interest for security and anti-fraud purposes.
 With your specific consent to provide you with marketing messages.|